kgish/tettra-to-confluence-migration/README.md

-# Tettra to Confluence
+# Tettra to Confluence Migration

-An advanced Tettra to Confluence migration tool.
+An advanced tool for migrating from Tettra to Confluence.